-Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses, or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses, or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.
-We did identify a certain deficiency in internal control, described in the accompanying Schedule of Findings and Questioned Costs (2010-001) that we consider to be a significant deficiency.